 Nodule formation from a dermal filler requiring surgical excision.

 In some cases, patients have come to my office dissatisfied with a filler and presenting a common complaint: a bluish hue that appeared under the eyes on the site of injection called the Tyndall effect.
+Although the enzyme hyaluronidase can be used to dissolve the filler, it is not always possible to remove this discoloration.

 Bluish discoloration of the eyelid skin called Tyndall effect.